diamante-io/Diamante-Net-Core/docs/software/performance.md

 ## Purpose of this document

-This document describes performance considerations for administrators and developers of `DiamNet-core`.
+This document describes performance considerations for administrators and developers of `diamnet-core`.
 It may also be interesting for a broader audience interested in understanding system performance and scaling limits and avenues for future work.

 ## Overview

-The performance of a `DiamNet-core` node varies in two main dimensions:
+The performance of a `diamnet-core` node varies in two main dimensions:

   1. _What it is configured to do_: